I have been fortunate enough, through the medium of art. To make friends with some very talented artists.

-So I thought it would be nice to feature a selection of the artists from that site, to showcase the talent and individuality that is achievable in watercolour painting.
+So I thought it would be nice to feature a selection of the artists from Challenge Central to showcase the talent and individuality that is achievable in watercolour painting.

 Todays featured artist is RobertF, based in Las Vegas in the USA, Robert uses watercolour to express the emotions and characteristics of the subjects he paints.
 I asked Robert a few questions regarding his art work and below is a transcript of that conversation: